fxiangecon/fxiangecon.github.io/content/sections/aboutme.md

 Welcome to my website!
-I am a PhD student at the University of Western Ontario, [Department of Economics](https://economics.uwo.ca/).
+I am a Ph.D. candidate at the University of Western Ontario, [Department of Economics](https://economics.uwo.ca/).
+I am on the job market in the 2025–2026 academic year.

-My research interests includes: monetary economics, macroeconomics, and financial economics
+My research interests includes: financial economics, monetary economics, and macroeconomics

 __[CV](/pdf/cv_xiang_aug2025.pdf)__ (Updated August 2025)